edanamerchan/project_Hudl/project_Hudl.md

 - Loser = 0 points
 - 1 point to each team if tied.

-and is also necesary the number of goals in favor (GF), the goals againts (GA) and the number of participations in each cup.
+and is also necessary the number of goals in favor (GF), the goals against (GA) and the number of participations in each cup.

 This information is stored in the file but have to be processed to extract it, this process is much easier to do using a script.
 I wrote the ruby **data1.rb** script take cares of the organization of the data file and writes the 'cup_stats_full.csv'

-Thera are 32 spots for the 2018 World Cup, the number of available spots depend of the region each contry belongs to, the clasification table is:
+There are 32 spots for the 2018 World Cup, the number of available spots depend of the region each country belongs to, the classification table is:

 ```r
 #Clasification table